Compensation for Grand Rapids Medical Malpractice Claims: What to Expect

 To file a medical malpractice claim, you will need to establish that:

 - A doctor/patient relationship existed between you and the care provider that committed the act of malpractice.
-If the relationship does not exist, you may not have the right to file a claim.

 - The doctor or care provider breached the duty of care owed to you as a patient through an act of negligence.